samy-bouchentouf/LKB/README.md

 0.5 × BM25 Score
 ```

+Scores are normalized independently for vector retrieval and BM25 retrieval before hybrid scoring.

-The highest-ranked chunks are then used to build the final context provided to the language model.
+The 15 highest-ranked chunks are used to build the final context.

 ---